 In terms of illness, flu and colds are the most common problems at this age.
 Some tummy trouble might occur, but it should be pretty rare, especially since your little one’s immune system should already be well-developed at 5 years 9 months old.

 To manage the three most common medical issues in kids – fever, cough, and cold – try the following:

-- Fever: If your child has a fever up to 38°C (100.4°F), give him/her plenty of fluids and encourage your kid to rest.
+- To treat fever: If your child has a fever up to 38°C (100.4°F), give him/her plenty of fluids and encourage your child to rest.
 You could also apply lukewarm compresses to your child’s forehead, armpits and groin areas to help bring the temperature down.
 If your child’s temperature rises above 38°C (100.4°F) you should bring him/her to the doctor and follow medical advice to manage your child’s health.